MrAlias/otlpr/README.md

 # otlpr

-An logr implementation using OTLP
+A logr implementation using OTLP